ahmad3ssam/push_swappppp/README.md

 ### 2) Initial Push to Stack B
 All elements are pushed from stack A to stack B except the last three elements.
-The remaining three elements in stack A are sorted using minimal operations.
+The remaining three elements in stack A are sorted using the minimum number of operations.

 ### 3) Cost Calculation (B → A)
 For each element in stack B, two costs are calculated: